New study highlights how GOP voters might shift on climate change

 “The most important takeaway from the study is that messaging interventions aiming to persuade Republicans on climate change can be both persuasive and scalable,” said Dr. Matthew Goldberg, an associate research scientist at the Yale Program on Climate Change Communication, in an email.

-Locally, however, the majority of Kansas’s Republican elected officials have kept their platform on climate change the same as it was prior to the 2016 election, reflecting local voter priorities.
+Locally, however, the majority of Kansas’ Republican elected officials have kept their platform on climate change the same as it was prior to the 2016 election, reflecting local voter priorities.

 Compared to the national average, Kansas voters are less likely to believe global warming is happening, that it’s caused by human activity or that national or state government officials should do anything to address climate change.